MyrtoTs/requests_dataset/README.md

 # **Requests Dataset for Digital Assistant Evaluation**

 ## **Overview**
-This dataset was synthesized for evaluating the performance of DA4DTE.
+This dataset was synthesized for evaluating the performance of DA4DTE in engine selection.
 The objective is to test how accurately the assistant can classify user requests into predefined categories and trigger the correct engine to handle each request.

 ## **Dataset Structure**
 - **Total Categories**: 7